Candidates for 2016-2017 IEEE Region 9 Delegate-Elect/Director-Elect.

 - Societies with R9 members, focused on technical profiles and/or affinities such as Women in Engineering, Young Professionals and Humanitarian Technology

 - Promote greater use of new technologies available in the IEEE and the market for the communication and delivery of products

 I am eager to work closely with Region 9 Sections and members, to ensure that they get the IEEE products and services that they require for their development.

 Mexico City, Mexicowww.IgnacioCastillo.org

-Ignacio Castillo has 19 years of experience in IT&C areas mainly computer networks as academic, practitioner and consultant, in private & public universities (UTM, UPAEP, BUAP, UACM) & companies (DICINET, IFE, TELMEX, DATACENTER DYNAMICS).
-He had participated in more than 40 national and international projects as a team member or project leader in technical or management areas for telecommunications and energy.
+Ignacio Castillo has 19 years of experience in IT&C areas, mainly computer networks as academic, practitioner, and consultant in private & public universities (UTM, UPAEP, BUAP, UACM) & companies (DICINET, IFE, TELMEX, DATACENTER DYNAMICS).
+He has participated in more than 40 national and international projects, as a team member or project leader, in technical or management areas for telecommunications and energy.
 Since 2008 he is a tenured Professor at UACM.
-Since 2014 he works as consultant with DATACENTER DYNAMICS.
+Since 2014 he works as a consultant with DATACENTER DYNAMICS.
 In 2015 he is a visiting Professor at the University of the Army & Air force México (UDEFA).
-He wrote more than 20 conference and journal papers, 14 technical reports and one book.
-He gave over 60 keynote, invited talks and webinars.
+He wrote more than 20 conference and journal papers, 14 technical reports, and one book.
+He gave over 60 keynote, invited talks, and webinars.
 He has lectured more than 100 undergraduate and graduate courses.
 He is an IEEE journals and conferences referee.
 He received the 2011 IEEE Computer Society Golden Core Award.

 IEEE Accomplishments and Activities